 \textbf{A coupling analysis}: Note that the two numerical results can be intuitively understood by means of a coupling method.
-As $\lambda$ increases, more and more internal tips (or new transactions) are quickly entering the DAG-based blockchain system.
+As $\lambda$ increases, more and more internal tips (or new transactions) quickly enter the DAG-based blockchain system.
 Thus, this makes $E[N_{A}]$ and $E[N_{B}]$ increase.
-On the other hand, when $\alpha$ is constant and as $\mu$ increases, more and more internal tips are quickly leaving the set of internal tips.
-Because the tip number in the set of boundary tips decreases due to the connection of each internal tip with two boundary tips, this leads to the decrease of $E[N_{A}]$ and $E[N_{B}]$ accordingly.
+On the other hand, when $\alpha$ is constant and as $\mu$ increases, more and more internal tips quickly leave the set of internal tips.
+Further, note that the tip number in the set of boundary tips decreases due to the connection of each internal tip with two boundary tips, this leads to the decrease of $E[N_{A}]$ and $E[N_{B}]$ accordingly.

-In Figure \ref{figure:fig-6}, we explore how \text{TH} is influenced by parameters $\lambda$ and $\mu $.
-To this end, we take that $M=100$, $\alpha=0.45$, $\lambda\in \lbrack20,40]$, and $\mu=2,$ $2.5,$ $3$.
-From Figure \ref{figure:fig-6}, it is observed that \text{TH} increases as $\lambda$ or $\mu$ increases.
-This indicates that as $\lambda$ and $\mu$ increase, more and more network nodes (or confirmed transactions) are quickly entering the DAG-based blockchain system, which leads to the increase of \text{TH}.
-For this result, we can give an intuitive explanation based on the results in Figures \ref{figure:fig-4} and \ref{figure:fig-5}.
-From Figures \ref{figure:fig-4} and \ref{figure:fig-5}, we can know that as $\lambda$ increases, more and more internal tips (or new transactions) can become boundary tips, so more and more boundary tips will have the opportunity to become network nodes (or confirmed transactions), which makes \text{TH} increases.
-In addition, as $\mu$ increases, it causes that more and more boundary tips to become network nodes (or confirmed transactions), and this leads to increase of \text{TH}, which is consistent with our intuitive understanding.
+In Fig. \ref{figure:fig-6}, we explore how \text{TH} is influenced by parameters $\lambda$ and $\mu $.
+To this end, we take that $M=100$, $\alpha=0.45$, $\lambda\in\lbrack20,40]$, and $\mu=2,$ $2.5,$ $3$.
+From Fig. \ref{figure:fig-6}, it is observed that \text{TH} increases as $\lambda$ or $\mu$ increases.
+This indicates that as $\lambda$ and $\mu$ increase, more and more network nodes (or blocks) quickly enter the DAG-based blockchain system, this leads to the increase of \text{TH}.
+For this result, we can give an intuitive explanation, as the results are in Fig. \ref{figure:fig-4} and Fig. \ref{figure:fig-5}.
+From Fig. \ref{figure:fig-4} and Fig. \ref{figure:fig-5}, we can know that as $\lambda$ increases, more and more internal tips (or new transactions) can become boundary tips, so more and more boundary tips have the opportunity to become network nodes (or blocks), this makes \text{TH} increases.
+In addition, as $\mu$ increases, more and more boundary tips become network nodes (or blocks), hence this leads to increase of \text{TH}.
+The numerical results are consistent with our intuitive understanding.